FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is referencing Trait that defines a reference receiving a code block, a model type object and an optional nullable.
+Trait that defines a reference receiving a code block, a model type object and an optional nullable.

+### is referencing

 ### multi sub trait_mod:<is>